 Now, use all the editing tools to annotate the image, draw on it, change the background and more.

-You can access this feature almost same way from apps like Mail, Pages, Microsoft Word, Pixelmator, and Notes.
+You can access this feature almost the same way from apps like Mail, Pages, Microsoft Word, Pixelmator, and Notes.
 You need to simply hover the mouse in the editing section and then select the downward-pointed arrow in the top-right corner.
 Next up, click the arrow and select Markup option from the popup menu.

 How to Disable Markup Extension on Mac

 At any time, you don’t want to use Markup you will be able to disable it with ease.